A Guide To Doorstep Loans

 Doorstep loans are generally for sums between £100 and £2,500 (subject to affordability) with longer repayment schedules than other small loans including payday credit.
 Doorstep lending firms regularly report very high levels of customer satisfaction and some of them are among the oldest consumer finance companies in the UK with more than a century of trading.

-Many people prefer the visit from an agent that comes with doorstep lending and like the longer repayment schedules that they offer.
-The interest rates that you pay are significant higher than for many other loans but there are generally no hidden costs or charges and no penalties should you miss the odd payment.
+Many people prefer the visit from an agent that comes with doorstep loans and like the longer repayment schedules that they offer.
+The interest rates that you pay are significantly higher than for many other loans but there are generally no hidden costs or charges and no penalties should you miss the odd payment.

 “A very good site.
 I am really happy with this site, especially the educational part.
 Thanks again.”Mr. F.B. from Liverpool WRITE A REVIEW